Welcome to our gallery displaying the striking remodel and addition work to this waterfront residence, by George Daniel Wittman Architects.

 A secondary bathroom repeats the rich wood and white tone contrast of the main body of the home, with a white vessel sink standing on the wood vanity with black cupboards at right.
 All-glass shower enclosure adds to the contemporary look.

-The master bath, in contrast with the rest of the home, is awash in dark tones.
+The primary bath, in contrast with the rest of the home, is awash in dark tones.
 The dual vanity stands below a dark wood wall framing a trio of large mirrors, reflecting the gas fireplace.

 This shot of the exterior highlights the point at which cedar planks meet the cement board panels.
 The glass and metal garage doors can be seen here.